vele616/monorepo/packages/jobboard/website/content/jobs/remote-mobile-developer-scopic--dWtDO.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/scopic"
 companyWebsite: "https://scopicsoftware.com/"
-summary: "Scopic wishes to hire a new remote mobile developer.
+summary: "Scopic wishes to hire a new mobile developer.
 If you have 2+ years professional experience in mobile software development, consider applying."
 summaryBackup: "To apply as a remote mobile developer at Scopic, you preferably need to have some knowledge of: #reactjs, #java, #swift."
-featured: 20
+featured: 18
 ---

 Scopic is seeking a skilled Remote Mobile Developer to join our team of 250+ professionals in over 40 countries.
 This is a full-time, home-based position.